watson-developer-cloud/node-red-node-watson/README.md

 ### New in version 0.5.7
 - Fix to Tone Analyzer to allow JSON as input
 - Enabled Conversation Tone method to Tone Analyzer Node
-- Discovery Node now supports: Create Environment
+- Discovery Node now supports: Create Environment, Create Configuration, Create Collection

 ### New in version 0.5.6
 - User Agent added to following nodes: Conversation, Conversation Workspace Manager,